Your browser version is outdated. We recommend that you update your browser to the latest version.

 For my various re-imaginings I wanted to breathe a little life back into the magnificent and extinct Great Auk.
 I could draw a great deal from my research material and remember my own experiences handling penguins in a sub-Antarctic penguin colony 50 years ago and seeing them underwater.
 I also had contemporary knowledge from dozens of sketching expeditions to see auks on UK cliffs, and from sailings across North Atlantic waters and visits to St. Kilda and Greenland, I had gained an understanding of the remote and stormy marine environment where Great Auks once lived.
 I could imagine them in a ‘feeding frenzy’ slicing through huge ‘bait balls’ of cod, herring, or capelin.
 Perhaps thousands of them forming huge rafts, surfacing for an instant then descending again beneath a rolling North Atlantic swell to feed again.

 There they are!
 A small raft of them sitting low in the water (as penguins do), they are ahead of us as we nose our boat in closer to the towering cliffs.
-There are lines of razorbills and guillemots along every ledge and high above the black and white cross shapes of gannets soar against the grey tones of cloud and cliff as multitudes of Kittiwakes swirl through them in the chaos of massed birds (just like on St. Kilda and the Faroes Islands where I’ve visited or sailed past).
+There are lines of razorbills and guillemots along every ledge and high above the black and white cross shapes of gannets soar against the grey tones of cloud and cliff as multitudes of kittiwakes swirl through them in a chaos of massed birds.
 Beyond us the sheer cliffs of these remote North Atlantic islands vanish behind a dark grey veil of cloud as a squall passes.

 Just ahead Great Auks are splashing and rolling as they bathe close to shore before breaking off in groups hurtling through the surging swell to land (just as penguins do.
 They scramble awkwardly over the rocks up to where rows and rows of them, a raucous mass of birds stacked against the cliffs.

 On the surface of the rolling swell there are Great Auks everywhere; I can see them streaking by underwater - swirls of bubbles spinning from wings and compact bodies moving torpedo-like beneath the waves, wings out powering along, large feet trailing, turning suddenly diving deeper (like Razorbills do).
-Once upon a time it must have been like that!
+Once upon a time it must have been like this all across the cold waters of the North Atlantic!

 I wanted to convey the sheer beauty and sense of energy in what must have been one of the world’s greatest wildlife spectacles - a mass of Great Auks gathered in a feeding frenzy in the cold waters of the North Atlantic just a few hundred years ago.
 Like the legendary Dodo, the loss of the Great Auk has become more than just a symbol of extinction.
 It conveys a deep sadness not only for the loss such a beautiful creature, but also of a profound spectacle that is now missing from the Natural World for ever.